Joel Hyatt

 Joel Z. Hyatt (born Joel Hyatt Zylberberg; May 6, 1950) is an American entrepreneur and former politician.
-He founded Hyatt Legal Services, in which capacity he became a household name for many years, as he was featured in his firm's nationwide television commercials which always ended with the slogan, "I'm Joel Hyatt and you have my word on it."
+He founded Hyatt Legal Services, and was featured in his firm's nationwide television commercials which always ended with the slogan, "I'm Joel Hyatt and you have my word on it."
 Hyatt was a co-founder of Current TV.

 Life and career

 Hyatt graduated from Dartmouth College and Yale Law School.
 He briefly practiced law as an associate at Paul, Weiss, Rifkind, Wharton & Garrison.

 Hyatt co-founded Hyatt Legal Services in 1977 as a low-cost legal service, making legal services available to millions of hitherto disenfranchised middle- and lower-class Americans.
 He later founded Hyatt Legal Plans, which became the country's largest provider of employer-sponsored group legal services, pioneering the concept of Legal Services as a fringe benefit (provided in the same manner as, for example, dental insurance).
 Hyatt Legal Plans was acquired by MetLife in 1997.

 Hyatt was a founding member of the U.S. Senate Democratic Leadership Circle and was a member of that group from 1981 to 1986.
 He was the Democratic National Committee's assistant treasurer from 1981 to 1983.

 Hyatt is the son-in-law of Howard Metzenbaum, former United States Senator for Ohio.
 Hyatt was Metzenbaum's campaign manager for his first two successful bids for the Senate.
 In the 1994 election, when Metzenbaum decided to retire, Hyatt ran to replace him.
 Hyatt won the Democratic nomination, but lost to then Lieutenant Governor of Ohio Michael DeWine in the general election, in a campaign year in which Republicans swept all twelve of the Senate vacancies and unseated many incumbents.

 In 1990, Hyatt Legal Services paid a $157,000 settlement for having illegally fired an attorney in their Philadelphia offices, Clarence B. Cain, in reference to his AIDS diagnosis.
 The case was an inspiration for the 1993 film Philadelphia, alongside the more renowned Geoffrey Bowers case three-years prior.
 Hyatt is known to have expressed his disappointment in his own firm's handling of the case, and of its treatment of Mr. Cain.

 Hyatt was appointed to the California Public Utilities Commission in June 1999, by Governor Gray Davis.
 He served six months of a six-year term, resigning in December 1999.